Nanny Induction

 4. Equipment check and demonstrations

-If you'd like to learn more about hiring a nanny or need more details on nanny duties and responsibilities, get in touch with Tinies.
+If you'd like to learn more about hiring a nanny or need more details on the duties and responsibilities of a nanny, get in touch with Tinies.

 Send your childcare requirements to your local Tinies nanny agency